quadeare/selfhosted-software-list/README.md

 # Personal selfhosting list

-Many open-source solutions exist to host yourself replacement of SaaS software.
-Here, you can checkout my personal list of softwares that i daily use.
-All these software have been tested in production.
+Many open-source solutions exist to host SaaS software alternatives.
+Here, you can checkout my **personal list** of softwares that i **daily** use.
+All these software have been **tested in production** and **approuved** by users.

-This list is directly inspired from great [awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted)
+This list is directly inspired from great [awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted).
+This list is very (too ?) long, so i decided to create my own one.

 --------------------